aruld/jersey2-sample/README.md

     Command list-applications executed successfully.

-Access the URL <http://localhost:8080/cluster/admin/35> to see a sample response.
+Access the URL <http://localhost:8080/cluster/admin/35> to see a sample XML response.

-You should see messages similar to the following :
+You should see messages similar to the following on the server-side log :

     [#|2013-01-26T10:56:50.732-1000|INFO|glassfish 4.0|org.glassfish.jersey.server.ApplicationHandler|_ThreadID=19;_ThreadName=http-listener-1(2);_TimeMillis=1359233810732;_LevelValue=800;|Initiating Jersey application, version Jersey: 2.0-m11 2012-12-21 12:34:15...|#]